qinghuxing/Jingjing/README.md

-# python
+# Leetcode
-python training with leetcode
+training with leetcode